38th Annual Stanford Invitational

 1---I don’t know what speaker points are like at the high school level.
 On average, I give out a 28.4.
 If you make good strategic decisions and speak clearly, you'll get higher points.
 If you don't do that expect lower points.
 I think that speaker points are not a good tiebreaker because they are way too arbitrary; however, I'm not in charge of running the tournament.
 Sadly, speaker point inflation is a thing and once again, carve outs exist or boosts exist for reasons that threaten the integrity of the game.
 I personally think your opponents win/loss ratio is a much better measure of how good you are as a debater.

 2---I appreciate humor in rounds.
-I don’t like listening to debate robots read through blocks that there coaches wrote for them.
+I don’t like listening to debate robots read through blocks that their coaches wrote for them.

 4---I appreciate well formatted docs with yellow, blue, or green highlighting.
 Ideally, line by line happens.
 I realize that this is not always a possibility for whatever reason people tell themselves.
 You should do it and watch your results do much better.